 The rest of my biography goes something like this: after graduating from Syracuse University’s Newhouse School of Communications with a BA in writing and a minor in English Literature, I entered the family business where I wrote a ton of industrial scripts and ad copy and accumulated a great deal of experience in video, film and multimedia production.
 I also learned a fair bit about the importance of having an office that overlooks a roof.
 Happiness is often a handy escape route.

 Having done a fair bit of traveling over the years, including living in Los Angeles, Philadelphia and the New Jersey shore, I’ve expanded the palette of my imagination, incorporating a larger resource of culture, rhythm and language, and added depth to my understanding of the human condition.
-And I’ve learned for myself what I’ve always been told: we’re all essentially the same, yet different in some of the most horrific delightful and interesting ways.
+And I’ve learned for myself what I’ve always been told: we’re all essentially the same, yet different in some of the most interesting ways.

 ScottStories is a running diary of my observations, writing experiences, and subsequent efforts to advance my professional career.
 Perhaps it will be a vehicle with which I’m able to navigate that journey, or just something to keep me from going mad.
-If I’m able to connect with a few souls out there, or just those lovers of stories, it will have been a valuable tool for internal and external discovery.
+If I’m able to connect with a few souls out there, or just lovers of stories, it will have been a valuable tool for internal and external discovery.

 Above all, writers write.
 So perhaps it had to be.